nutritionists/projet-healthyday/README.md

 ## 💻 Technology and Nutrition Education
 Technology has become a key ally in promoting nutrition awareness.
 Web-based applications like our project make learning about calories, macronutrients, and food balance more interactive and easier to understand.
-This encourages users—especially students—to engage with health education in a modern and dynamic way.
+This encourages users—especially students—to engage with health education in a modern and dynamic  Devleoped by  **haddef rania achouak**_Nutrition student